Digi951/SoftwarePattern/README.md

 ### Mediator Pattern
 Objects can communicate with each other via a loosely coupled mediator

+### Observer Pattern
+Several objects can subscribe to one object and will be notified when the status changes

 ### Strategy Pattern
 With this pattern it is possible to change the implemented strategy during runtime.